syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Toolbar style customization

-customize the appearance of the toolbar by using the `ToolbarSettings` property.
+To customize the appearance of the toolbar by using the `ToolbarSettings` property.
 Below are some of the properties you can customize:

 * `Background`: Specifies background color of the toolbar.
 * `IconColor`: Specifies the color of the icons in the toolbar.